 Habits of a Scholar

 Our Habits of a Scholar program is the result of a district-wide effort to select the character skills and habits of mind that help people lead successful and fulfilling lives.
-These habits, Executive Skills, Perseverance, Enthusiasm, Compassion, and Teamwork are reinforced in all classes and through advisory.
+These habits, Executive Skills, Perseverance, Enthusiasm, Compassion, and Teamwork are reinforced in all classes and through Crew.
 Students also receive feedback on their report cards.

 Executive Skills: Plan, organize and manage behaviors and responsibilities.
 Why it’s important: Strong executive skills enable a child to stay focused, plan ahead, strategize, and recall information.
 Habits such as time management, organization, and the ability to start a task and sustain focus are not only pertinent to success in school, but success in future careers.

 Perseverance: Persist through challenges.
 Why it’s important: Angela Duckworth’s research has demonstrated that a student’s “grit,” or ability to persevere, is a far better predictor of grade point average (GPA) and graduation than IQ measures or test scores.

 Enthusiasm: Pursue passions and show a love of learning.
 Why it’s important: Frederick Williamson observed, “The longer I live, the more certain I am that enthusiasm is the little recognized key to success."
 When our students enter the workplace, enthusiasm can impact not just getting a job but succeeding in that job and advancing in a careers.

 Compassion: Be considerate and respectful of self, others and the world around us.
 Why it’s important: One of the main benefits to cultivating compassion in your child’s life is that research shows that being compassionate builds happiness and happiness is contagious.